 If land developers want to prevent taxpayers from overseeing the financing and construction of the public infrastructure within the district, the following two legal options are available to such land developers:

-Aurora, Commerce City, Frederick, Brighton are a few Colorado cities/towns that have approved master/slave district structures.
-While nobody has yet challenged the legality of master/slave structures, we believe the master/slave district structure will soon be challenged in court by homeowners affected by these taxing structures.
+Aurora, Commerce City, Frederick, Brighton are a few Colorado cities/towns that have approved master/servant district structures.
+While nobody has yet challenged the legality of master/servant structures, we believe the master/servant district structure will eventually be challenged in court by homeowners affected by these taxing structures.